 18. The Dorgi

 This next sweet pooch is very intelligent and playful but can be stubborn at times.
 The Dorgi is a mix between a Dachshund and a Corgi, and they have inherited both parent’s high prey drive and willingness to chase small animals.
-This is an active pup that needs toys and engagement in order to be happy and healthy.
+This is an active small designer dog that needs toys and engagement in order to be happy and healthy.
 They do tend to get lonely and need an owner that can spend a lot of time with them.

 19. The Mastidoodle